AlfiePerkins1/CSGO-Bible/Bible.md

 > Term used to describe a strategy where the T's work there way as close to a bombsite as possible without using utility or being spotted.
 As soon as they are spotted they then explode out onto the site

 Cooldown
-> A period in which a player is unable to play competititve matches.
+> A period in which a player is unable to play competitive matches.
 During a new players placement games (first 10 wins) after every 2 wins a player receives a 24 hour cooldown **THIS IS NOT A BAN**

 Counter-Strafe
 > Where the player presses the opposite key to the way they're moving (I.E if moving left then they press D) in order to reset their velocity (movement speed) to 0 to allow them to shoot with near perfect accuracy.